avahoffman/urban-weed-genomics/Supplement.md

 Note: this is not automated at this point but it would be nice to automate the file moving process so it’s not forgotten at this point.

-### 2.4.3 Step 4c - Assess the raw, processed, and cleaned data
+## 4.3 Assess the raw, processed, and cleaned data

+*Step 4c*.
 In the script for [Step 4](#step-4---demultiplex-and-filter), we have specified that a new output folder be created for each sublibrary.
 The output folder is where all sample files and the log file will be dumped for each sublibrary.
 It is important to specify a different output folder if you have multiple sublibraries because we will be assessing the output log for each sublibrary individually (and otherwise, the log is overwritten when the script loops to a new sublibrary).

 The utility `stacks-dist-extract` can be used to extract data from the log file.
 First, we examined the library-wide statistics to identify